PawelLipski/docker-ci-blog/blog.md

 A little catch here: Travis completely forbids the use of secret variables in builds that are triggered by forks.
 Even though Travis masks the _exact matches_ of a secret value in build logs, it can't prevent a malicious "contributor" from printing e.g. base64-encoded
 (or otherwise reversibly transformed) secret, which would constitute an obvious security breach.
-Thus, we need to make sure that the Docker credentials are indeed available in the environment; otherwise, we refrain from pushing the image.
+Thus, we need to make sure that the Docker credentials are indeed available in the environment; if that's not the case, we refrain from pushing the image.

-Note that using `docker-compose`, although not strictly necessary for our use case, saves us from specifying the same parameters over and over again.
+It is not strictly necessary to user `docker-compose`, but this saves us from specifying the same parameters over and over again.
 If we were to use just plain `docker pull/build/push` instead of their `docker-compose` counterparts, we'd need to supply e.g. the image name and tag every single time.

-Once we have the image in place (either just being built or, hopefully, pulled from Docker Hub), running the tests is easy, see [ci/tox/travis-script.sh](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/travis-script.sh):
+Once we have the image in place (either pulled from Docker Hub or built from scratch), running the tests is easy, see [ci/tox/travis-script.sh](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/travis-script.sh):

 ```bash